corda/corda/docs/source/serialization.rst

 Whitelisting
 ------------

 In classic Java serialization, any class on the JVM classpath can be deserialized.
-This has shown to be a source of exploits and vulnerabilities by exploiting the large set of 3rd party libraries on the classpath as part of the dependencies of a JVM application and a carefully crafted stream of bytes to be deserialized.
-In Corda, we prevent just any class from being deserialized (and pro-actively during serialization) by insisting that each object's class belongs on a whitelist of allowed classes.
+This is a source of exploits and vulnerabilities that exploit the large set of third-party libraries that are added to the classpath as part of a JVM application's dependencies and carefully craft a malicious stream of bytes to be deserialized.
+In Corda, we strictly control which classes can be deserialized (and, pro-actively, serialized) by insisting that each (de)serializable class is part of a whitelist of allowed classes.

-Classes get onto the whitelist via one of three mechanisms:
+To add a class to the whitelist, you must use either of the following mechanisms:

 #.
-Via the ``@CordaSerializable`` annotation.
-In order to whitelist a class, this annotation can be present on the
+Add the ``@CordaSerializable`` annotation to the class.
+This annotation can be present on the
-   class itself, on any of the super classes or on any interface implemented by the class or super classes or any interface extended by an interface implemented by the class or superclasses.
+   class itself, on any super class of the class, on any interface implemented by the class or its super classes, or any interface extended by an interface implemented by the class or its super classes.
 #.
-By implementing the ``SerializationWhitelist`` interface and specifying a list of `whitelist` classes.
+Implement the ``SerializationWhitelist`` interface and specify a list of whitelisted classes.

-#.
-Via the built in Corda whitelist (see the class ``DefaultWhitelist``).
-Whilst this is not user editable, it does list
-   common JDK classes that have been whitelisted for your convenience.
+There is also a built-in Corda whitelist (see the ``DefaultWhitelist`` class) that whitelists common JDK classes for convenience.
+This whitelist is not user-editable.

 The annotation is the preferred method for whitelisting.
 An example is shown in :doc:`tutorial-clientrpc-api`.
 It's reproduced here as an example of both ways you can do this for a couple of example classes.

 .. literalinclude:: example-code/src/main/kotlin/net/corda/docs/kotlin/ClientRpcTutorial.kt